SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Versatility Switch

-Each turn, you can switch between Strength, Intelligence, Wisdom or Versatile.
-When using versatilities, treat the chosen ability score as 10 + 2 * Proficiency Bonus.
-If you choose versatile, your Strength, Intelligence or Wisdom gain a bonus equal to the amount of versatilities you have learnt.
+Each turn, you can switch among Strength, Intelligence, Wisdom or Versatile.
+If you choose an ability score, treat the chosen ability score as 10 + 2 * [Proficiency Bonus] when using versatilities.
+If you choose Versatile, your Strength, Intelligence and Wisdom gain a bonus equal to the amount of versatilities you have learnt.

 ### Level 6